 As part of the Outwood Family, Outwood Academy Bydales promotes 'British Values' through its spiritual, moral, social and cultural education which permeates through our curriculum and supports the development of the 'whole child'.

-We recognise that such development is most successful when those values and attitudes are promoted by all the staff and provide a model of behaviour for our students.
+We recognise that such development is most successful when those values and attitudes are promoted by all staff and provide a model of behaviour for our students.

 'British Values' have been identified as:

-The importance of laws, whether they be those that govern the classroom, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
+The importance of laws, whether they be those that govern classrooms, schools, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and through school assemblies.

-We invest a great deal of time in creating a positive culture in our school, so that children are in a safe environment where choices and freedoms are encouraged.
+The Outwood Family invests a great deal of time in creating a positive culture, so that children are in a safe environment where choices and freedoms are encouraged.

 Radicalisation is defined as "a process by which an individual or group comes to adopt increasingly extreme political, social or religious ideals and aspirations that (1) reject or undermine the status quo or (2) reject and/or undermine contemporary ideas and expressions of freedom of choice."